natalieagus/50033/_posts/2021-01-01-unityfornewborns.md

 ![execorder](https://www.dropbox.com/s/8mefcfyvz0iujpa/26.png?raw=1)

 # Checkoff
-See the lab recording (the playlist for all recordings can be found in our course handout) to know the final state of the project before proceeding to Implement a **restart** mechanism when game is ***over***.
+See the lab recording (the playlist for all recordings can be found in our course handout) to know the final state of the project before proceeding to implement the checkoff.

+Once you've implemented everything in this handout, then for checkoff you're required to implement a **restart** mechanism when game is ***over***.
 You need to reset everything: score, player position, etc.

-You’re free to implement it in any way. *It will not affect your checkoff score.* The grading for this lab is **binary** (completed / not completed).
+*You’re free to implement it in any way*. *It will not affect your checkoff score.* The grading for this lab is **binary** (completed / not completed).

 Demonstrate your implementation to our instructor or TA and obtain a lab checkoff by the Friday of Week 8, 23:59.
 Note that you will still be tested over the **learning objectives** from this Lab for the Lab quiz.